Tuesday, August 29, 2017

 The plan is to run the motor tomorrow and make sure everything is working as it should.
 Then a coat of anti fouling paint to the under water hull areas and it's back into the water.
 Then I will be able to motor my way down stream underneath the lifting bridge and go for a sail!
 Bliss.

-- The big black object mounted on its very own stainless steel bracket, that looks a bit like a vacuum cleaner is the exhaust water lock.
+- The big black round thingy mounted on its very own stainless steel bracket, that looks a bit like a vacuum cleaner is the exhaust water lock.
 I think it provides a chamber where the engine exhaust gases mix with sea water from the water pump before being ejected out through the stern exhaust fitting.

 - The big black hose is the exhaust pipe.
 The part of this large hose to the right leads the exhaust back to the exhaust pipe at the stern of the boat.